SheffieldDFG/sheffield-data-sources/README.md

 Most web and other mapping systems use a latitude and longitude system based on [WGS84 (World Geodetic System 1984)](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84) shared with GPS.
 This requires conversion.

+I wrote [a brief article](http://drj11.github.io/2017-12-09/pyproj.html) on how to use [pyproj](https://github.com/jswhit/pyproj) to convert a bunch of coordinates.